-Controversial changes to IR35 tax legislation for contractors in the public sector were introduced in April 2017.
-In the Autumn Budget, the Chancellor announced that similar IR35 rules will apply to private sector freelancers from April 2020.
-This could pose a real administrative challenge for the many organisations that engage freelancers on a temporary basis.
+Controversial changes to IR35 tax legislation for contractors in the private sector came into effect in April 2021.
+The new rules could pose a real administrative challenge for the many organisations that engage freelancers on a temporary basis.

 In most organisations, the flow of work has peak times and quiet times but taking on extra staff to cover busy periods is not always the best solution.
 Using freelancers or contractors can help fill those temporary gaps in manpower or skills.